Seismic Compliance Frequently Asked Questions

 Therefore, a building which contains no GAC licensed beds or services but is used only for SNF beds and services is not subject to the requirements of SB 1953 even though it is under the GAC license.
 However, the building must be “freestanding and separate” in accordance with the conditions set forth in #HSC-129725, revised August 20, 1996.
 For additional information, refer to Question #4 below.

-4. If all the general acute care beds are moved into one building and all the SNF beds are moved into and/or remain in the other building, is this other building subject to the requirements of SB 1953?
+4. If all the GAC beds are moved into one building and all the SNF beds are moved into and/or remain in another building, is the building containing the SNF beds subject to the requirements of SB 1953?

 Facilities should be aware of the possible Medi-Cal reimbursement consequences of a general acute care hospital providing SNF services in a separate building.
 Reference should be made to Health and Safety Code Sections 1250.8 and 1254 relating to separate licenses for “separate freestanding facilities” providing SNF services.